 When you need both standards on the same engagement

 The efficiency question matters for mid-market firms.
 If you’re already performing ISAE 3000 limited assurance on the sustainability statement, most of the GHG-related work is done.
 The incremental effort for an ISAE 3410 engagement focuses on the four areas described above: deeper testing of emission factor selection, boundary completeness assessment, quantification methodology evaluation, and the GHG-specific report.
-For a client with straightforward Scope 1 and Scope 2 emissions (gas-fired heating, company fleet, purchased electricity), the incremental effort may be 15–20 hours.
-For a manufacturing client with complex process emissions, the increment could be 40–60 hours.
+For a client with straightforward Scope 1 and Scope 2 emissions (gas-fired heating, company fleet, purchased electricity, no process emissions), the incremental effort may be 15-20 hours.
+For a manufacturing client with complex process emissions, the increment could be 40-60 hours.

 For the ISAE 3410 report specifically, paragraph 69 prescribes the elements that must appear.
 These include identification of the GHG statement being assured, a description of the applicable criteria, a description of the entity’s responsibility versus the practitioner’s responsibility, and the assurance conclusion.
 If the GHG statement covers only Scope 1 and Scope 2 (which is common for voluntary assurance), make sure the scope limitation is clearly stated in the report.
 An investor reading the report should immediately understand what’s covered and what isn’t.